open-ndc/ndc-sandbox/README.md

 - Codebase started from [grape-skeleton](https://github.com/xurde/grape-skeleton) by [xurde](https://github.com/xurde)
 - Thanks to [AirGateway](http://airgateway.net) who contributed very actively to this project
-- Thanks to *flyiin* who contributed actively to this project
+- Thanks to *flyiin* who contributed to this project